-In principle, instead of using this model to estimate the within-person treatment effect, one could take the simple difference between treatment and control performance within an individual.
-However, because I have few observations for each individual, this would lead to imprecise estimates.
-Imprecision is especially concerning in this context because the hypothesis of interest is whether the interaction between the wage condition and an individual's value of quiet is zero and including an imprecisely-estimated, right-hand-side variable would create attenuation bias.
-The hierarchical model yields more precise individual estimates by engaging in partial pooling.
+Intuitively, this model takes the difference between each individual's performance in noise and quiet to estimate an individual level treatment effect, and then shrinks the estimates towards the average treatment effect to increase the reliability of the estimates.
 This is analogous to the approach used by Chetty et al. (2014) and Kane and Staiger (2008) to evaluate a teacher's value added.
-Figure A16 shows that the model appears to fit the data well and strongly predicts the out-of-sample, realized outcomes in the willingness-to-pay sessions.
+Figure A15 shows that the model appears to fit the data well and strongly predicts the out-of-sample, realized outcomes in the willingness-to-pay sessions.
 To improve the interpretability of these estimates, I multiply the estimated change in productivity induced by noisy conditions by the piece rate to yield a monetary value of quiet working conditions for each individual.
-The distribution of estimated productive values of quiet shown in Figure A15 has significant mass beyond the 95% confidence interval of the response to the piece rate estimated above.30